Margaret Bennett (figure skater)

 Margaret Helen Bennett (September 17, 1910 – June 7, 1984) was an American figure skater.
 She won the silver medal at the U.S. Figure Skating Championships in 1932 and competed in that year's Winter Olympics.

+In 1930 Bennett competed in the United States' national skating championship.
+In 1931 Bennett placed second in the national championship.

+Bennett won the state junior skating championship and placed fourth in the North American skating championship.

+As of 1935, Bennett was skating professionally and teaching skating.

 Bennett was born in Minneapolis, Minnesota and died in Chester, Connecticut.